Napoleon Solo: Personality

 For a man like you, if there's the smallest doubt in your mind, no matter how insignificant the cause, you have to make the ultimate sacrifice.
 Your respect for what you think is right is your weakness.

 Solo is also an indefatigable optimist who rarely, if ever, countenances the idea that he might not succeed in everything he attempts.
 He also keeps a cool head at all times and is utterly unflappable, even in the most dire or life-threatening situations.
 Unlike his Russian associate, he rarely exhibits anger or loses his temper.

 Afterlife

 The Man from U.N.C.L.E. was cancelled mid-way through its fourth season in 1968.
 Vaughn reprised the role of Solo for the television film Return of the Man from U.N.C.L.E.: The Fifteen Years Later Affair, in 1983.

 The character has enjoyed a rich afterlife in fandom, particularly in fan fiction.
 In the 1988 comic Shattered Visage, made as a sequel to the Patrick McGoohan series The Prisoner, Solo and Kuryakin both make cameos at the funeral of a spy, along with John Steed and Emma Peel.

 The Danish SKA band Napoleon Solo and Spanish indie-pop band Napoleon Solo are named after him, while El Paso post-hardcore band At the Drive-In have a song named "Napoleon Solo" on their album In/Casino/Out.

+In the CBS television series NCIS, the character Dr. Donald "Ducky" Mallard (played by David McCallum) owned a Corgi dog named "Solo" (a reference to Napoleon Solo).